todistantlands/todistantlands.github.io/_posts/2022-06-17-starting-campaign-higher-levels.md

 share: true
 ---

 I'm interested in running some old-school D&D with higher-level PCs.
 A lot of the OSR's knowledge has been derived through analyses of, and practice with, low-level play.
 My experience running OSR games has been that as PCs reach "mid" levels, say level 5 or so, a lot of the principles that held true through the earlier stages of the game become less effective.
-The collective wisdom becomes a lot sparser here.
 This has contributed to my losing confidence and the eventual petering out of more than one campaign.

 So I figure, hey, maybe just run some modules in that range and see what happens. <!--more-->